Spirit Mountain and Thunder Mountain from Black Canyon Lake

 Thunder Mountain is such a peak.
 Although it is not technically difficult to climb-- the hardest part is a boulder field along the approach to the peak-- mountains do not come in better settings than this one does.
 Below it is beautiful Black Canyon Lake.
 And from it are views of some of the Beartooths' (and Montana's) biggest, highest mountains-- Rearguard, Beartooth, Sky Pilot, Whitetail-- and two glaciers, Beartooth and Grasshopper (the latter is one of two in the range named for the millions of frozen grasshoppers, some thousands of years old and/or extinct, found in the ice, though recent melting has been "freeing" the grasshoppers' bodies, decomposing them and diminishing their numbers).

-Something you won't find here is a lot of people.
+find here is a lot of people.
 The difficult approach to Black Canyon Lake deters all but a relative few, and most who do visit the lake seem to be anglers and hikers.
 And since the peak is fairly obscure and not one of the aesthetic wonders of the range, still fewer seem to bother going up from the lake.
 In fact, most mountaineers who reach the lake are actually headed to Beartooth Mountain.

 Weather-- if Thunder Mountain should live up to its name, and Beartooth weather is infamously capricious, it is a bad place to be.
 The summit plateau is long and relatively flat, and there is no shelter.
 Watch the weather closely as you ascend.